-WIOA Section 107(b)(2)(B)- Not less than 20% of the members must be representatives of workforce within the local area that include: (i) representatives from labor organizations who have been nominated by local labor federations; (ii) a member from a joint labor- management apprenticeship program, or if no such joint program exists in the area, such a representative of an apprenticeship program in the area; and may include: (iii) representatives from community based organizations with demonstrated experience and expertise in addressing the employment needs of individuals with barriers to employment, veterans, or individuals with disabilities; and (iv) representatives of organizations with demonstrated experience and expertise in addressing the employment, training, or education needs of eligible youth and/or out-of-school youth.
+WIOA Section 107(b)(2)(B)- Not less than 20% of the members must be representatives of workforce within the local area that include: (i) representatives from labor organizations who have been nominated by local labor federations; (ii) a member from a joint labor-management apprenticeship program, or if no such joint program exists in the area, such a representative of an apprenticeship program in the area; and may include: (iii) representatives from community based organizations with demonstrated experience and expertise in addressing the employment needs of individuals with barriers to employment, veterans, or individuals with disabilities; and (iv) representatives of organizations with demonstrated experience and expertise in addressing the employment, training, or education needs of eligible youth and/or out-of-school youth.

-Name Title Entity 1 Donnie Stanley President Alabama State Building Trades 2 Tim Simmons Business Manager Boilermakers Local 108 3 Matthew Dudley Training Director Birmingham Electrical JATC

-4 Mary Allbritten Project Director Alabama AFL-CIO Labor Institu 5 Juvenel Levros Director Job Corps - Gadsden 6 John Stamps Director of Operations Salvation Army 7 David Higgins Executive Director Easter Seals Birmingham Area 8 Ben Hamm Assistant Business Manager Operating Engineers Local 312 9 Fred Maddox Business Manager Iron Workers Local 92
+Name Title Entity 1 Bill Blackmon Business Manager IBEW Local 136 2 Brian Duncan Business Manager SMART Local 48 3 Matthew Dudley Training Director Birmingham Electrical JATC 4 Mary Allbritten Project Director Alabama AFL-CIO Labor Institute for Training 5 Allen Howell Business Manager Int.
+Assoc. of Heat and Frost Insulators and Allied Workers 6 John Stamps Director of Operations Salvation Army 7 Michael Wooley Executive Director Easter Seals Birmingham Area 8 Ben Hamm Assistant Business Manager Operating Engineers Local 312 9 Fred Maddox Business Manager Iron Workers Local 92